UnderhillForge/314Sign/docs/FORMATTING.md

 {o}Ask about our daily dessert special!
 ```

-**Tip:** You don't need closing tags - the color lasts until the end of the line!
+**Tip:** You don't need closing tags — color lasts until the end of the line!

 ---